Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 TIP: Use a mix of the phrasing language from the templates to match your results if you have a mix of significant and non-significant results within your coefficients.

-20.4 Binomial Logistic Regression
+22.4 Binomial Logistic Regression

-Binomial logistic regression is used when the dependent variable is binary, meaning it has two possible outcomes.
+Binomial Logistic Regression is used when the dependent variable is binary, meaning it has two possible outcomes.
 This model predicts the probability that an observation falls into one of the two outcomes based on one or more independent variables.
 Unlike linear regression, which predicts a continuous value, logistic regression models the log odds of the outcome.
 Log odds are the natural logarithm of the odds, where odds represent the ratio of the probability of the event occurring to the probability of it not occurring.
 The model then uses a logistic function to convert the log odds into predicted probabilities between 0 and 1.
 Logistic regression is widely used when the outcome is categorical and researchers want to estimate the likelihood of a specific outcome given the values of the predictors.

 As in multiple linear regression, nominal independent variables must be transformed into binary variables using dummy coding.
 These dummy variables are then included in the model as predictors, allowing the model to estimate the effect of each category relative to a reference group.